FIWARE/tutorials.LD-Subscriptions-Registrations/README.md

 context data has occurred (and the component needs to take further actions), whereas registrations tell the context broker that additional context information is available from another source.

-Both of these operations require that the receiving component understands the requests it receives, and is capable of creating and interpreting the resultant payloads.
+Both of these operations require that the receiving component fully understands the requests it receives, and is capable of creating and interpreting the resultant payloads.
 The differences here between NGSI-v2 and NGSI-LD operations is small, but there has been a minor amendment to facilite the incorporation of linked data concepts, and therefore the contract between the various components has changed.